 This course will trace the evolution of the aviation industry from its earliest days through modern age.
-Topics addressed include significant aviation events and individuals, aircraft development, deregulation. administrative bodies, organizations and commercial companies that have influenced and/or continue to shape the domestic and international aviation industry.
-This course will be taught online and rotates every other
+Topics addressed include significant aviation events and individuals, aircraft development, deregulation, administrative bodies, organizations and commercial companies that have influenced and/or continue to shape the domestic and international aviation industry.
+This course will be taught online and rotates every other year.
+This course will be taught the 2022/23 School Year

-Fee: Admission \$40.00 / Tuition \$5.00 per credit / Students will also be required to purchase a book
+Fee: Admission \$40.00 / Tuition \$5.00 per credit / Students will also be required to purchase a book through SUU.